 Can one spouse assume the mortgage releasing the ex-spouse from future liability?

 With rising mortgage interest rates, many divorcing homeowners ask, “Can I assume the existing mortgage?”
-By assuming the existing mortgage, they hope to eliminate the need to refinance while keeping their current mortgage terms including lower interest rate, remaining balance, and time paid in.
+By assuming the existing mortgage post divorce, one spouse hopes to eliminate the need to refinance while keeping the current mortgage terms including lower interest rate, remaining balance, and time paid in.

 If only it were this easy!

 An assumable mortgage is a loan that can be transferred from one party to another with the initial terms remaining in place.
 Not all mortgages are assumable.
 In most cases, the only assumable mortgages are FHA, VA, and USDA home loans.
 Conventional loans are not typically assumable.